ShridhiGupta/SDE-Sheet/Arrays/readme.md

-# 📁 Array – Java Solutions
+# 📁 Arrays – Java Solutions

-This folder contains Java implementations of **Array problems** from **Striver’s SDE Sheet**.
+This folder contains **Java implementations** of **Arrays problems** from **Striver’s SDE Sheet**.

 Each file includes:
 ✅ Clean, well-structured code with comments
 🧠 Core concepts and edge cases covered
-📌 Interview-focused problem-solving
-🔍 Time & Space complexity analysis
+📌 Structured and interview-focused solutions

 ---

-🔍 Problems Covered (0/6)
+## 🔍 Problems Covered (0/12)
-Set Matrix Zeros – Medium
+- Set Matrix Zeroes
-Pascal’s Triangle – Medium
+- Pascal's Triangle
-Next Permutation – Medium
+- Next Permutation
-Kadane’s Algorithm – Easy
+- Kadane's Algorithm
-Sort an Array of 0’s, 1’s and 2’s – Medium
+- Sort and array of 0's, 1's and 2's
-Stock Buy and Sell – Easy
+- Stock Buy and Sell

 ---

-⭐ Star the repo if you find it helpful!
+⭐ **Star the repo** if you find it helpful!
-💬 Connect on LinkedIn for updates and discussions.
+💬 Connect on **LinkedIn** for updates and discussions.